Top 10 Things to Do in Barcelona on Your First Visit

 Barcelona Cathedral

-9. Parc de la Ciutadella
+9. Parc de la Ciutadella (Ciutadella Park)

 The Parc de la Ciutadella is the second park on our list of top 10 things to do in Barcelona.
 But unlike Park Guell, this gem is located in the center of the city, which makes it especially attractive to the majority of tourists.
-Features that make the Parc de la Cuitadella stand out among other similar areas include Castle of the Three Dragons, Hivernacle, the Geological Museum, and stunning fountain known as Cascada Monumental.
+Features that make the Parc de la Cuitadella stand out among other similar areas include the Castle of the Three Dragons, the Geological Museum, and a stunning fountain known as Cascada Monumental.

-More than Destination, Parc de la Ciutadella
+Parc de la Ciutadella - Roads and Destinations

 Parc de la Ciutadella